LPA changes ensure producers can stand by what they sell

 This is a formal commitment to undertake specific on-farm practices that mean Australian red meat is safely and ethically produced.
 It is a guarantee that producers stand by what they sell.

 Producers are required to keep their LPA accreditation current.
 This ensures their knowledge of program requirements is always up to date.
-Traditionally, producers have needed to recommit every 12 months.
+Traditionally, producers originally needed to recommit every 12 months.

-This is being changed to an accreditation renewal once every three years, beginning on 1 October 2017, and will now include online learning modules and a short assessment to test producers’ knowledge of program requirements.
+This was changed to an accreditation renewal once every three years, beginning on 1 October 2017, and now includes online learning modules and a short assessment to test producers’ knowledge of program requirements.

-From 1 October 2017, producers can log in to the LPA Service Centre and complete a short assessment to renew their accreditation.
-They will need to answer all questions correctly to have their LPA accreditation renewed.
-They will also have to agree to abide by the LPA program requirements and pay a fee.
+Producers can log in to the LPA Service Centre and complete a short assessment to renew their accreditation.
+They need to answer all questions correctly to have their LPA accreditation renewed.
+They also have to agree to abide by the LPA program requirements and pay a fee.
+A flyer explaining the reaccreditation process is available here

 They will be notified by email or post two months before it is time to renew their accreditation.
-This has traditionally happened annually but will now be done once every three years, on the anniversary of their original sign-up date.
+This traditionally happened annually but is now done once every three years, on the anniversary of their original sign-up date.

 As dairy cattle are part of the food supply chain, dairy farmers are encouraged to maintain LPA accreditation.